defiprime/defiprime1/collections/_posts/2020-06-22-Yield-Farming.md

 Back in March, Synthetix launched an incentives program for liquidity providers of sUSD, the native stablecoin of Synthetix, through the Curve and iearn exchange protocols.
 The 4-week test campaign was designed so that 32,000 SNX tokens would be “distributed pro-rata to liquidity providers who stake their Curve LP tokens.”

 The system worked as follows: users deposited sUSD and another supported stablecoin (think USDC, USDT, or Dai) into iearn, at which point they’d receive an allocation of Curve.fi sUSD/y.curve.fi tokens.
 Depositors could then take these tokens to Mintr, the Synthetix ecosystem’s decentralized minting hub, and stake them in order to qualify for the trial’s SNX rewards.
-The idea, then, was that liquidity providers would get regular pool APY and incentives for providing liquidity for the Synthetix ecosystem.
-Obviously, that’s a very attractive campaign for yield farmers.
+The idea, then, was that liquidity providers would get regular pool APY and incentives in the form of SNX, for providing liquidity  for the Synthetix ecosystem.
+Obviously, that’s a very attractive campaign for yield farmers, where you're earning interest on your parked digital assets as well as additional liquid digital assets you can instantly sell for profits on any DEX.

 ### The Curve-Ren-Synthetix Farming Meld